ACE1008 : Environment and Land Resources

 Assessment Rationale And Relationship

-Follow up exercises after the tutorials and practicals allow students to consolidate, develop and integrate materials and apply them to materials beyond the case studies presented in lectures.
-The exercises are spaced throughout the first term providing regular feedback on progress and development of understanding to staff and students.
+The computer assessment and report following on from the tutorials and practicals allow students to consolidate, develop and integrate materials and apply them to materials beyond the case studies presented in lectures.
+The computer assessment and report are spaced throughout the first term providing regular feedback on progress and development of understanding to staff and students.

 The examination consists of 4 compulsory short answer questions which test the students' knowledge of key material taught throughout the course.
 These are accompanied by a selected (1 from 3) longer answer question which allows students to integrate materials from across the lectures, tutorials, practicals and beyond showing their broader understanding of the knowledge outcomes.